That is the question.

 - Be prepared to follow it through.
 Your rebrand doesn’t end with the visuals.
 You will need to get behind your rebrand once you roll it out and build it into absolutely everything including your marketing efforts and customer service to maintain consistency.
 You should also take the time to get your customers’ opinions on the new look and constantly analyse the success and impact upon your business performance.

 - Get help.
 All of the above might seem a little overwhelming for a big company, let alone an SME, so getting professional help is a very smart idea.
-Here at (hug) we’re experts in the branding and rebranding processes and can be there with you every step of the way.
-Right from the moment you think ‘we need a change’ all the way through to the launch and follow-through, we know how it works and have years of experience doing it.
+Here at (hug) we’re the affordable branding experts, and can be there with you every step of the way.
+Right from the moment you think ‘we need a change’ all the way through to the launch and follow-through, our marketing communications specialists know how small business branding works and have years of experience doing it.